andyhqtran/divi-resources/Snippets/Modal/README.md

 1. Create a new page.
 2. Create a row.
 3. Create a code module.
-4. Copy and past the copy below.
+4. Copy and paste the code below.

 ```html
 <!-- Styles -->